tachiyomiorg/website/src/help/guides/forks.md

 ## <img class="headerLogo" :src="$withBase('/assets/media/fork-AZ-icon.png')"> [TachiyomiAZ](/help/guides/tachiyomi-az)
 **[TachiyomiAZ](https://github.com/az4521/TachiyomiAZ)** is a fork based off of **[TachiyomiEH](https://github.com/NerdNumber9/TachiyomiEH)** maintained by **[az4521](https://github.com/az4521)**.

 This fork fixes bugs and adds features.
-It is more actively maintained than **[TachiyomiEH](https://github.com/NerdNumber9/TachiyomiEH)** at the moment.t.
+It is more actively maintained than **[TachiyomiEH](https://github.com/NerdNumber9/TachiyomiEH)** at the moment.